IgKh/katvan/README.md

 A few things I'd like and may happen at some point, in no particular order:

 - Ability to view BiDi control characters
-- Better integration with `typst` (incremental previews, highlight errors)
-- Dark theme support
+- More code editing niceties - bracket matching, auto indent, etc.